 2. Behavioral activation: This technique involves encouraging the individual to engage in positive and rewarding activities, even when they do not feel like it.
 The aim is to help the person break the cycle of negative thinking and behaviors associated with depression or other mental health problems.

 3. Thought challenging: This technique involves identifying and challenging negative or unhelpful thoughts that contribute to the person's distress.
-The aim is to help the individual develop more balanced and realistic ways of thinking.
+The aim is to help the individual develop more balanced and realistic ways of thinking through questioning their assumptions.

 4. Relaxation training: This technique involves teaching the individual various relaxation techniques such as deep breathing, progressive muscle relaxation, and visualization.
 The aim is to help the person reduce their levels of anxiety and stress.